lucasvmx/lucasvmx/README.md

 **lucas-engen/lucas-engen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Lucas, a IoT developer from Brazil.
+I'm Lucas, a software developer from Brazil.
 I enjoy to work with electronics, low level programming and game hacking

 - 🔭 I’m currently working on a face regognition system
-- 🌱 I’m currently learning javascript and x86 assembly
+- 🌱 I’m currently learning javascript and go
 - 👯 I’m looking to collaborate with opensource projects
 - 🤔 I’m looking for help with writing shellcodes
 - 💬 Ask me about IoT, electronics and correlated things